dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ### The source code examples in this post are on Github

 The source code examples that I am writing about in this post can be found in my [test theejs repository on Guthub](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-materials-transparent).
 This is also where I park the source code examples for my [many other posts on threejs](/categories/three-js/).
+This post on transparency like many of my other posts is still very much a work in progress, every so often I do get around to expanding posts with more examples while also improving the over all quality of older examples while I am at it.
+If you see something that should be fixed, or of you can thing of something that should be added there is the comments section in the bottom of this post, and also the test threejs repository where pull requests can be made.

 ### Version Numbers matter with three.js